-Management's Response: Through its service agreement with National Heritage Academies, Inc. (NHA), the Academy has an established policy and procedures in which sexual harassment is addressed in the employee handbook, which all employees sign upon being hired.
-While the Academy did not prepare an annual sexual harassment report for the current fiscal year, the Academy confirmed no sexual harassment complaints were received during the current fiscal year.
+Management's Response: Through its service agreement with National Heritage Academies, Inc. (NHA), the Academy has an established policy and procedures in which the prevention of sexual harassment is addressed in the employee handbook, which all employees sign upon being hired.
+While the Academy did not require annual employee training and did not prepare an annual sexual harassment report for the current fiscal year, the Academy confirmed no sexual harassment complaints were received during the current fiscal year.

-2. Board (or Finance Committee, if Applicable)
+2. Board or Finance Committee

-- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and perform the following: - Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - ii.
-For those entities reporting on the nonprofit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10 percent of the entity's collections during the fiscal period. - iii.
+- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and perform the following: - i.
+Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - ii.
+For those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10 percent of the entity's collections during the fiscal period. - iii.
 For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the General Fund.
 If the General Fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the General Fund.
 Management has concluded this step is not applicable to the Academy since the Academy is not a governmental entity.

-iv.
+- To the Board of Directors of Louisiana Achievement Charter Academies, Inc. and the Louisiana Legislative Auditor - iv.
 Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s) according to management's corrective action plan at each meeting until the findings are considered fully resolved.